gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - GRADLE-2943 - Fix escaping of compiler and linker args
 - Understand and/or model -I/-L/-l/-D/-U
-- GCC tool-chain uses gcc/g++ to link and gcc to assemble
 - Source set declares a target language runtime, use this to decide which driver to use to link
 - Don't fail if g++ is not installed when it is not required
 - Support preprocessor macros for assembler